DV

 ETF Comparison

-A head-to-head comparison of Schwab U.S. Dividend Equity ETF and Vanguard S&P 500 ETF covering yield, cost, risk, and income potential.
+A head-to-head of Schwab's U.S. Dividend Equity ETF and Vanguard's S&P 500 ETF covering the screen, cost, and what holding both already shares.

 Side-by-side snapshot